Zhao Liping: Murder investigation

 On March 20, 2015, at approximately 9:30 pm in the city of Chifeng, Zhao was driving a black Audi sedan with Ordos license plates pursuing a white vehicle with a woman inside.
 The woman, surnamed Li, was born in 1988 and was 27 years old at the time of the incident, and reportedly had "intimate relations" with Zhao.
 The woman had called the emergency police number 110 that day, saying "Zhao Liping is out to kill me," before hanging up abruptly.
 Zhao was said to have caught up with the woman inside the Baihe Xincheng (百合新城) residential neighbourhood of Chifeng and shot the woman in the head, killing her, then put her corpse in the trunk of his car.
 Zhao then allegedly proceeded to a local garbage dump where he attempted to bury her body amid mounds of rubbish.
 It was said that ten hours earlier, Zhao had visited the dump, ostensibly to plan for the murder.
 It was unclear how Zhao obtained a gun, as it was illegal for retired police officers to carry firearms.

 In the early morning of March 21, Zhao was detained by police in Heshigten Banner.
 On March 22, Zhao was arrested on suspicion of murder.
 Zhao did not resist arrest and reportedly still carried blood stains at the time of his arrest.
-Zhao was the 100th high-ranking "tiger" (officials of sub-provincial level and above) being investigated or charged with a crime since the anti-corruption campaign in China began in 2012, though initially he was not being investigated for corruption, the Central Commission for Discipline Inspection (CCDI) took up his case anyway, as a separate investigation from the murder charge.
+Zhao was the 100th high-ranking "tiger" (officials of sub-provincial level and above) being investigated or charged with a crime since the anti-corruption campaign in China began in 2012, though initially he was not being investigated for corruption, the Central Commission for Discipline Inspection (CCDI) took up his case as a separate investigation from the murder charge.

 A former subordinate of Zhao said about his crimes, "he was a great guy, not arrogant at all.
 He was calm, truthful, self-assured.
 It perplexes me what made him do such a stupid thing."

 Conviction and execution

 On July 31, 2015, upon the completion of the investigation by the CCDI, Zhao Liping was expelled from the Communist Party.
 The investigation concluded that Zhao used the conveniences of his office to aid in the promotion and business activities of associates, and "illegally possessed bullets and guns", "severely violated socialist morality by engaging in adultery", and took bribes.

 Zhao pleaded not guilty.
 On November 11, 2016, Zhao was convicted on charges of intentional homicide, taking bribes, abuse of power, and illegal possession of firearms, and sentenced by the Taiyuan Intermediate People's Court to death.
 Zhao appealed the decision.
 The Shanxi People's High Court rejected the appeal and upheld the sentence, which was reviewed by the Supreme People's Court.
-Zhao was the first official of sub-provincial level or above to be sentenced to death since Xi Jinping took power in 2012.
+Zhao was the first official of sub-provincial level or above to be sentenced to death since Xi Jinping took power of the CCP general secretary in 2012.
 He was executed on May 26, 2017.